shruti23-ui/Steel-Defect-Detection/README.md

 We use the NEU Surface Defect Dataset, available for download here:
 🔗 [NEU Surface Defect Dataset on Kaggle](https://www.kaggle.com/datasets/zy12345/neudet)

-After downloading, place the dataset inside a folder named `NEU-DET` within the project directory.

 ### How to Run

 1. Install required dependencies: